gregmunno/R_Workshop/README.md

 library(ggplot2)
 ```
 Note that "dplyr" is a sub-library of the tidyverse and that together with ggplot are the most commonly used packages in the data journalism space.

+There is extensive documentation on all these packages that teach you how to manipulate data within those packages' ecosystems.
+For instance: https://dplyr.tidyverse.org/

 Now we connect to the API
 ```